Manumission: Ancient Greece

 A History of Ancient Greece explains that in the context of Ancient Greece, affranchisement came in many forms.
 A master choosing to free his slave would most likely do so only "at his death, specifying his desire in his will".
 In rare cases, slaves who were able to earn enough money in their labour were able to buy their own freedom and were known as choris oikointes.
 Two 4th-century bankers, Pasion and Phormion, had been slaves before they bought their freedom.
 A slave could also be sold fictitiously to a sanctuary from where a god could enfranchise him.
 In very rare circumstances, the city could affranchise a slave.
-A notable example is that Athens liberated everyone who was present at the Battle of Arginusae (406 BCE).
+A notable example is that Athens liberated everyone who was present at the Battle of Arginusae (406 BC).

 Even once a slave was freed, he was not generally permitted to become a citizen, but would become a metic.
-The master then became a prostatès.
+The master then became the metic's prostatès (guarantor or guardian).
 The former slave could be bound to some continuing duty to the master and was commonly required to live near the former master (paramone).
-Breaches of these conditions could lead to beatings, prosecution at law and re-enslavement.
-Sometimes, extra payments were specified by which a freed slave could liberate himself from such residual duties.
-However, ex-slaves were able to own property outright, and their children were free of all constraint.
+Ex-slaves were able to own property outright, and their children were free of all constraint.